syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 <tr>
 </table>

-SfSmithChart control provide two ways to call `SaveImage()` method.
+The `SfSmithChart` control provides two ways to call `SaveImage()` method.

-* Call the method with argument
+* Call the method with argument.
-* Call the method without argument
+* Call the method without argument.

 ## Call the method with argument

-In this case exporting  the smith chart control as an image in the specified image format and saved in the given file path location.
+In this case, exporting the smith chart control as an image in the specified image format and saved in the given file path location.

 {% tabs %}